MatthewJbelcher7/Pizza-Place/README.md

 * Javascript

 ## Description
-This program will allow a user to order a pizza by imputting who the order is for, selecting a size, selecting toppings, and create a price variable that changes based on the toppings and has a scaling adjustment following the size.
+_{This program will allow a user to order a pizza by imputting who the order is for, selecting a size, selecting toppings, and create a price variable that changes based on the toppings and has a scaling adjustment following the size.}_

 ### Objectives